You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Alternatively, you can consider applying for a new credit card with a 0% introductory APR, meaning no interest until the intro period ends.

-Personal loans are an often-underused tool for getting people out of tight financial spots.
+Personal loans are an underused tool for getting people out of tight financial spots.
 Say you were in an accident and are fine, but your car is wrecked.
-On top of that, your car is not insured.
+Even with an insured vehicle, you might face expenses that only a personal loan can cover.

 It's a good idea to get collision insurance coverage.
 But not every car owner has it because they cannot afford it.